JBL Flip 4 vs UE Boom 2 [Dec 2019]: Which is Best?

 Using the Flip 4 is more than just listening to must.
 A speakerphone feature is built in allowing you make and receive calls.
 The microphone cancels out echos so your voice comes through crystal clear.

 The mic pulls double duty allowing you to access both Siri and Google Now.
-Simply speak like you would to your smartphone and the speaker will communicate back to your phone and pull up whatever you need.
+Simply speak like you would to your smartphone and the speaker will communicate back to your phone and pull up whatever you need (hence, why it’s referred to as a smart speaker).

 However, none of these features compare to JBL Connect+.
 You can pair up to 100 (yes, you read that correctly) Connect+ enabled speakers to all stream the same source.
 This could mean that you have a full system of Bluetooth speakers around a party.